stigcq/livefeed-api/README.md

 <b>lib</b> contains a datalayer and an authlayer<br/>
 <b>public</b> contains a clientside demo version as described above<br/>
 <b>routes</b> contains express routes which basicly works as controllers <br/>
-<b>test</b> contains a simple testsuite made with static html and js, it can
+<b>tests</b> contains a simple testsuite made with static html and js, it can
 be run directly as it is (opening test.html) from a folder or a webhost.
-One need adjust testUrl var in the top of test.js <br/>
+One need adjust testUrl var in the top of test.js.
+The tests are good examples on API usage with JQuery <br/>

 ## Contribute